 All Surfski entrants are to wear PFD’s, leg or paddle leashes and carry a mobile phone in a waterproof pouch attached to PFD’s and or (preferably) a VHF radio.
 O2 mobile reception is very poor in the Fishguard to Newport area so communication will be uncertain.
-Orange Smoke Flares are also mandatory (available at Registration).
+Orange Smoke Flares are also mandatory.

 All SUP entrants are to wear PFD’s, leg leash and carry a mobile phone in a waterproof pouch attached to PFD’s and or (preferably) a VHF radio.
 Note: O2 mobile reception is very poor in the Fishguard to Newport area so communication will be uncertain.
-Orange Smoke Flares are also mandatory (available at Registration).
+Orange Smoke Flares are also mandatory,

 Please note that, in the event of an emergency, the rescue crews have been briefed to prioritise the survival and safety of the casualty above recovery of boat or equipment.